nationalarchives/design-system/src/components/search-field/index.md

 Use these solutions for handing user input:

 - When nothing has been entered, return either no results or all results, depending on your service needs.
-This field shouldn't need to require a value.
+This field shouldn’t need to require a value.
 - If the user enters an invalid search term (for example a broken query with unbalanced brackets) then show a warning where the results would normally be to explain the issue.